Scifabric/docs.pybossa.com/docs/nginx.md

         }
 ```

-You can specify a user and group from your machine with lower privileges
-in order to improve the security of the site.
-You can also use the
-www-data user and group name.
+You can specify a user and group from your machine with lower privileges to improve the security of the site.
+You can also use the www-data user and group name.

 Once you have adapted the PATH in the alias in that file, copy it into
 the folder: